q145492675/GMM-GaussianMixtureModel-matlab/README.md

 # GMM-Gaussian-mixture-models-in-matlab
-THis routine is implemented in Matlab
+This routine is implemented in Matlab

 ## Requirement:
 Matlab2012b or its latest version